Thanks to everyone who has supported the Jobs For Women Film project. Without your support, this film would not be possible!

 National Tertiary Education Union (NSW),

-Tim Gooden (Geelong TLC secretary), Emma Kerin (NUW Communications Coordinator), HACSU Womens Committee & HACSU, ASU Women's Committee Victoria, NSW Teachers Federation, NSW branch and National body AMWU, Federal IEU, National branch ETU, National branch MUA, National body Australian Education Unions, Shop Distributive & Allied Employees Association National Office, AWU WA and Alcoa all-sites committee, CFMEU Victoria, ETU Victoria, MUA Victoria, Community Union, UK.
+Tim Gooden (Geelong TLC secretary), Emma Kerin (NUW Communications Coordinator), HACSU Womens Committee & HACSU, ASU Women's Committee Victoria, NSW Teachers Federation, NSW branch and National body AMWU, Federal IEU, National branch ETU, National branch MUA, National body Australian Education Unions, Shop Distributive & Allied Employees Association National Office, AWU WA and Alcoa all-sites committee, CFMEU Victoria & NSW, ETU Victoria, MUA Victoria, Community Union, UK.

 National Executive Australian Workers Union

 These incredible and brave women fought against Australia’s most famous and most powerful company.
 They fought against all odds and they won.

 The story of AWU members coming together to overcome discrimination is a true inspiration to any unionist who wants to change the world for the better.